rootslab/spade/Readme.md

  * A client connection is fully established with Redis host.
 This event
  * happens before 'ready' and AUTH/SELECT related events.
  */
-'connect' : function ( Object address ) : undefined
+'connect' : function ( Object address )

 /*
  * Connection is currently down ( on the first 'close' event from the socket ).